 JJC's creative arts magazine is typically published in print and e-zine format.
 Poetry, essays, short stories, plays, cartoons, songs, photography and artwork may be submitted.
 Submissions from students, alumni, faculty and staff are accepted throughout the year.
-For more information, contact the Wordeater advisor.
+For more information, email Wordeater.